FlorentTariolle/LeagueAccounts/docs/BUILD.md

 ## Development

-For development builds:
+For development:
-- Use `python -m src.leagueaccounts.main` to run directly
+- Use `python run_dev.py` to run directly
 - Modify `config/leagueaccounts.spec` for PyInstaller options
 - Edit `config/installer.iss` for installer settings